-1 The unwanted emission power level is to be understood here asthe level measured at the antenna port.
+1 The unwanted emission power level is to be understood as/is understood to mean the level measured at the antenna port, unless specified as Total Radiated Power.

 …

 Reasons: CEPT has harmonised the 24.25-27.5 GHz band for Europe through the adoption of a harmonisation decision (ECC Decision (18)06) which includes relevant conditions for the protection of other services in the band and adjacent bands.
 CEPT supports the band for worldwide harmonisation by an IMT identification under certain conditions as shown in the ECC Decision.
 Therefore CEPT supports to allocate the 24.25-25.25 GHz frequency band to the MS on a primary basis in Regions 1 and 2 and identify the 24.25-27.5 GHz frequency band for IMT in Regions 1, 2 and 3, subject to the conditions as shown in Resolutions [EUR-A113-IMT 26 GHZ] (WRC-19).
 CEPT supports the unwanted emission limits of −42 dBW/200 MHz Total Radiated Power(TRP) for base stations and −38 dBW/200 MHz TRP for mobile terminals, into the 23.6-24 GHz band, to be included as mandatory limits in Resolution 750 (Rev. WRC-19)